Shared reading is a time when students and teachers experience a real sense of community.

 Students feel like readers, as they “read” and enjoy big books and poems on large chart paper.
 The teacher points to the words as the children “read” in unison.
 This allows children to experience the joy of feeling like readers even on the first day of school.
 To make the experience even more worthwhile, look for “skills in context”!

 I use removable highlighting tape to locate the letters on the large poem charts and in big books.
 I suggest using the WIDE tape, so that items can be highlighted more visibly.
 I cut them in a variety of sizes and place them on a laminated piece of construction paper.
 We peel them off as needed and then put them back onto the laminated paper after we have finished a highlighting session.
+Amazon also sells refills in light green, yellow, purple, and blue.
+These can be used over and over again during Shared Reading.

 I have also used “frames” in a variety of sizes to “frame” letters and words of varying sizes.
 You can create them by cutting out rectangles of card stock and then cutting a window within the rectangles to create frames.
 The frames can be taped onto a ruler.
+Ask students to come and “frame” particular letters, words, punctuation, phonemes, etc. during shared reading.

 Students can also be asked to find the letters, phonetic elements, or words in individual copies of the poems, using a highlighter.

-• A balanced approach to literacy should incorporate phonics into meaningful context and give students a purpose for learning phonics.
+A balanced approach to literacy should incorporate phonics into meaningful context and give students a purpose for learning phonics.

 Students need the necessary drill and practice to master phonics as well.